Swiss tax law publications and official documents on a desk

 The tax shield is a protective mechanism designed to prevent confiscatory taxation.
 The tax shield means that if your wealth does not generate sufficient income, your wealth tax will be limited/reduced.
 The best example is the Bernese tax shield.
 It calculates your wealth tax and looks at its return.
 If your wealth tax exceeds 25% of the return on your wealth, the shield applies and caps your wealth tax at 25% of the return on your wealth.
 In the absence of income, the minimum wealth tax is set at 0.24% (which corresponds to a hypothetical return on wealth of 0.96% p.a.).

-Currently, Geneva, Vaud, Valais, Bern, Basel-Stadt, Lucerne, and Aargau have a tax shield.
-With a lower wealth tax rate, other cantons do not necessarily need one.
-For example, Obwalden has a rate of 0.14%
+Currently, Geneva, Vaud, Valais, Bern, Basel-City, Lucerne, and Aargau have a tax cap.
+With lower wealth tax rates, the other cantons do not necessarily need one.
+For example, Obwalden has a rate of 0.14% (starting at CHF 1 of taxable wealth) (see Hinny/Eckert, Tax Law 2025, p.
+2929).

-.
-In other cantons, it remains high, as in Neuchâtel (0.68%, from CHF 1 million of taxable wealth) (see Hinny/Eckert, Tax Law 2025, p.
-2929), but it is probably a political choice not to have a shield.
+In other cantons, it remains high, as in Neuchâtel (0.68%, starting at CHF 1 million in taxable assets) (see Hinny/Eckert, Tax Law 2025, p.
+2929), but the decision not to have a tax shield is likely a political choice.

 Does it apply in the same way in all French-speaking cantons?

-No. Geneva and Vaud were very similar, but the latter changed its calculation basis.
-With the Geneva tax shield, total municipal and cantonal taxes (income + wealth) are capped at 60% of net taxable income.
-Added to this is direct federal tax (11.5%) on income.
+No it does note.
+Geneva and Vaud were once very similar, but Vaud has since changed its calculation basis.
+Under Geneva's tax shield, total municipal and cantonal taxes (income and wealth) are capped at 60% of net taxable income.
+However, the direct federal tax (11.5%) on income must also be added, bringing the maximum effective income tax rate to 71.5%.

-Since December 2021, Vaud has raised the threshold for entry into the tax shield in certain cases, notably by taking into account dividends that are 100% eligible for the calculation of the tax shield.
+Since December 2021, Vaud has raised the threshold for entry into the tax shield in certain cases, for instance by taking into account dividends that are eligible at 100% (instead of their taxable basis of 70%) for the calculation of the tax shield.
 This new methodology is causing a stir among taxpayers, representatives, and politicians.

-Valais, meanwhile, has a completely different mechanism.
-To simplify, "taxpayers subject to unlimited taxation whose cantonal and municipal taxes on wealth and net investment income exceed 20 percent of their net taxable income are entitled to a tax reduction. [...]
-A minimum tax of half the wealth tax remains in allcases."1 ."
+The Valais, on the other hand, has a completely different system.
+To put it simply, “taxpayers subject to unlimited taxation whose cantonal and municipal taxes on wealth and on net income from wealth exceed 20 percent of their net taxable income are entitled to a tax reduction. […] A minimum tax of half the wealth tax applies in all cases 1.

 In general, shields apply automatically, provided that the conditions are met.

-What is the current status of discussions regarding the Vaud shield?
+What is the current status of discussions regarding the Vaud tax shield?

 What are the quantified benefits of the tax shield?